electricbookworks/electric-book/README.md

 [Read the guide](http://electricbook.works) for much more.
 The guide is also an example of the template in action.

+### Note on `_includes`

+We have a fair number of files in `_includes`.
+To make them more friendly to use and read, we omit the `.html` file extension.
+Anything that does have a `.html` file extension is a bit more techie and usually won't require editing.

 ## Known bugs on Windows

 **Jekyll 3.2.1** does not run on Windows due to [a bug](https://github.com/jekyll/jekyll/issues/5192).
 Until this is fixed, [a workaround](https://github.com/jekyll/jekyll/issues/5192#issuecomment-237484567):